bonitasoft-labs/bonita-tooling-live-log-configuration/README.md

 ### Other environments

 In your `BONITA_INSTALLATION_DIRECTORY/server/webapps/bonita` create a folder which a random name (this is a poor way to obfuscate the place where the admin page is located).
-On development environment, you cas skip the folder creation
+On development environment, you can skip the folder creation

 For instance `lCsjYSTZAEdhnQ7GCl3/QMmRhhkDp8USR5f0fzf` (DO NOT this path, create your own)